 If you notice that they’ve mirrored your actions, great!
 Now don’t worry so much about forcing the mirroring.
 Get back to focusing on the quality of the conversation you should be having.

 Your hands are much more useful in conversation than you give them credit.
 Have you ever had that awkward feeling when you’re suddenly aware they exist and you’re not sure what to do with them?

 Step one: keep them in view at all times.
 Hidden hands give the impression that you have something to hide or that you’re not being honest.

 Fidgeting with your hands is an obvious sign that you are nervous or anxious.
 If you simply can’t help it, clasp them in front of your body.
 Don’t fear using them during your discussion; we were born to communicate with our hands.

 In analyzing TED talks, the most popular speakers used more than double the hand gestures during an 18-minute speech as their not-so-popular counterparts.

 One last tip: when looking for suggestions from others, face your palms up.
 When making your points, display palms down to show confidence.

 5. Where are your feet?

-Next time you’re in a conversation, take a look down at where your feet are pointed.
+Next time you’re in a conversation, look down at where your feet are pointed.
 Then look at your partners.
 Are their feet facing yours, the door, or pigeon-toed toward each other?